 We could also use bots as an alternative to anti-trust regulation to counter the overwhelming power of technology giants like Google or Facebook without foregoing the benefits of their large networks.
 These companies derive much of their revenue from advertising, and on mobile devices, consumers currently have no way of blocking the ads.
 But what if they did?
 What if users could change mobile apps to add Ad-Blocking functionality just as they can with web browsers?

 Many people decry ad-blocking as an attack on journalism that dooms the independent web, but that's an overly pessimistic view.
 In the early days, the web was full of ad-free content published by individuals.
 In fact, individuals first populated the web with content long before institutions joined in.
 When they did, they brought with them their offline business models, including paid subscriptions and of course advertising.
-Along with the emergence of platforms such as Facebook and Twitter, this resulted in a centralization of the web.
-More and more content was produced either on a platform or by traditional publishers.
+Along with the emergence of platforms such as Facebook and Twitter with strong network effects, this resulted in a centralization of the web.
+More and more content was produced either on a platform or moved behind a paywall.

 Ad-blocking is an assertion of power by the end-user, and that is a good thing in all respects.
 Just as a judge recently found that taxi companies have no special right to see their business model protected, neither do ad-supported publishers.
-And while in the short term this might prompt publishers to flee to apps, in the long run it will mean more growth for content that is crowdfunded and/or micropayed, freely shareable and published using open formats.
-Rather than being the end of the open web, ad-blocking is really the beginning of its renaissance!
+And while in the short term this might prompt publishers to flee to apps, in the long run it will mean more growth for content that is crowdfunded (for instance through a service such as Patreon), freely shareable and published using open formats.

 To curtail the centralizing power of network effects more generally, we should shift power to the end-users by allowing them to have user agents for mobile apps, too.
 The reason users don't wield the same power on mobile is that native apps relegate end-users once again to interacting with services just using our eyes, ears, brain and fingers.
 No code can execute on our behalf, while the centralized providers use hundreds of thousands of servers and millions of lines of code.
 Like a web browser, a mobile user-agent could do things such as strip ads, keep copies of my responses to services, let me participate simultaneously in multiple services (and bridge those services for me), and so on.
 The way to help end-users is not to have government smash big tech companies, but rather for government to empower individuals to have code that executes on their behalf.